mootools/mootools-core/Docs/Element/Element.Event.Change.md

 Custom Event: Change
 ==========================

-- This custom change event ensures the onchange event behaves the same across browsers.
+- This custom change event unifies the behavior of radios and checkboxes across browsers and enables accurate delegation support for the change event.
 - The change event is strictly intended for elements that support the native onchange event.
+This custom event does not unify the behavior of the key cycling of options on select elements.
 - For further information on cross-browser issues with the change event, visit Peter-Paul Koch's Quirksmode [change event compatibility page](http://www.quirksmode.org/dom/events/change.html).

 Element.Events.change